-An unusual spike in income typically brings not just excitement over the windfall, but uncertainty over the tax implications.
-Many investors who had unexpectedly sizable gains in 2021 are dealing with this situation now, even though it seems unlikely to repeat in 2022.
+If you’ve been enjoying a windfall in either your investments or other income this year, you may need to work up a tax strategy to deal with it.
 While taxes shouldn’t turn an otherwise positive experience into something negative, it’s important to be aware of what the cost will be and, just as importantly, when the taxes have to be paid.

-The good news is, these taxes can generally be paid much later than expected.
-The best way to manage a spike in tax liability is oftentimes to pay as little of the tax during the year as needed to avoid a penalty, with the balance paid when the tax return is filed.
-If you used that strategy during the boom year of 2021, here are some things you should keep in mind for the 2022 tax year:
+The good news is, these taxes can sometimes be paid much later than expected.
+The best way to manage a spike in tax liability is generally to pay as little of the tax during the year as needed to avoid a penalty, with the balance paid when the tax return is filed.
+Here are some things to keep in mind for the current tax year:

 Evaluate IRS Tax Payment Requirements and Interest Fees

 If you have excess income that’s not subject to normal withholding, you’ll likely need to make estimated quarterly tax payments throughout the year in order to avoid an underpayment penalty.
 Payments are due after the end of each “quarter” with payment deadlines usually on April 15, June 15, September 15 and January 15 of the following year.

 There are two targets you can aim for in order to avoid a penalty, and you can use whichever one allows you to pay the least during the year:

 - Pay 90% of the current year liability

 - Pay 100% of the prior year liability.
 If your Adjusted Gross Income for the prior year was more than $150,000, this increases to 110%.